 The requirements for reporting in the Crim PR do not explicitly require experts to state whether their conclusions have been verified by another expert or, if so, whether the verifier was aware of the expert's identity or the conclusion reached.
-Rule 19.4(h), however, requires a report to 'include such information as the court may need to decide whether the expert's opinion is sufficiently reliable to be admissible as evidence', and the criteria applied to determine whether the evidence is sufficiently reliable include 'the extent to which any material upon which the expert's opinion is based has been reviewed by others with relevant expertise ... and the views of those others on that material'.83 The extent of review within the laboratory appears to fall within this requirement, and 'extent' can be interpreted as including the extent to which the review was independent.
-The Crim PR also requires a statement of 'the substance of all facts given to the expert which are not strictly relevant to the opinions expressed in the report, or upon which those opinions are based'.84 Facts which are not strictly relevant to the opinions expressed in the report, or upon which those opinions if they were capable of creating a cognitive bias that affected those opinions.
+Rule 19.4(h), however, requires a report to 'include such information as the court may need to decide whether the expert's opinion is sufficiently reliable to be admissible as evidence', and the criteria applied to determine whether the evidence is sufficiently reliable include 'the extent to which any material upon which the expert's opinion is based has been reviewed by others with relevant expertise ... and the views of those others on that material'.
+The extent of review within the laboratory appears to fall within this requirement, and 'extent' can be interpreted as including the extent to which the review was independent.
+The Crim PR also requires a statement of 'the substance of all facts given to the expert which are material to the opinions expressed in the report, or upon which those opinions are based'.
+Facts which are not strictly relevant to the opinions expressed (e.g., about the previous convictions of someone associated with trace evidence) could be considered 'material to' those opinions if they were capable of creating a cognitive bias that affected those opinions.
 From an ethical point of view, it would be appropriate to adopt this broad interpretation.